Planning Your Future: One Step at a Time-Do It Before You Hire Anyone!

 So Why Have an On-site Estate Sale?

 Because the buying public likes to shop in person, in the home, regardless of Covid 19.
 We have hundreds of shoppers at most of our sales.
 We take all needed precautions.
-(Our production fell approximately 40% in 2020 but so far in 2021 we have produced 3 full out estate sales and 1 downsizing sales, yielding almost $100,000 of revenue for our clients!)
+(Our production fell approximately 40% in 2020 but so far in 2021 we have produced 10 sales in 4 month, yielding almost $200,000 of revenue for our clients!)
 Context is important.
 How the items look in place, were used, give the buyer an understanding of their vintage and quality and the care the original owners gave to their furnishings and decor.
 Selling the volume of the little stuff; the nuts and bolts, the linens, the garage and shed items, clothing, pantry items, along with the furniture and decor is possible in the context of the home, not through on line auction.

 Bottom line- there is a volume of used personal property on the market because of the aging of Americans.